PauloPhagula/site/_posts/2016-06-21-MySQL-Queries-failing-due-to- sql_mode=only_full_group_by-being-enabled-by-default-on-MySQL 5.7-update.md

 > In MySQL 5.7.5, the ONLY_FULL_GROUP_BY SQL mode is enabled by default because GROUP BY processing has become more sophisticated to include detection of functional dependencies.

-The temporary solution which we adapted was to set the `sql_mode` to `NO_ENGINE_SUBSTITUTION` which came as default for v5.6.6>.
+The temporary solution which we adapted was to set the `sql_mode` to an empty value which then defaults to `NO_AUTO_CREATE_USER` which came as default for v5.6.10>.
 But, in the end we'll have to upgrade our queries to be compliant with the new `sql_mode` as defintive fix.

 ----
 References: